midzer/beerbase/content/breweries/appalachian-brewing-company/sophies-sparkling-ale.md

 ---
 This Braggart Mead styled ale is light and refreshing with an essence of orange blossoms, pear, and honey in the aroma and a balanced fruity and clean finish.

-This style was developed by our Brewmaster to have the perfect carbonation and crispness on our summerâ€™s hot and humid Pennsylvania days.
+This style was developed by our Brewmaster to have the perfect carbonation and crispness on our summer’s hot and humid Pennsylvania days.